Smithay/calloop/doc/src/ch01-00-how-an-event-loop-works.md

 ## Terminology

-A *blocking* operation is one that waits for an event to happen, and doesn't use the CPU while it's waiting.
+A *blocking* operation is one that waits for an event to happen, and doesn't do anything else while it's waiting.
 For example, if you try to read from a network socket, and there is no data available, the read operation could wait for some indefinite amount of time.
-Your program will be in a state where it does not need to use any CPU cycles, but it won't proceed until there is data to read.
+Your program will be in a state where it does not need to use any CPU cycles, or indeed do anything at all, and it won't proceed until there is data to read.

 Examples of blocking operations are: